What to Expect

 After the head frame is in place, you will be transferred to our excellent team in the Scanning Centre so that your planning images can be done.
+This requires a short outside journey between buildings through a public area in a wheelchair and you will be offered blankets etc to ensure this journey is comfortable and safe.
 Planning is usually based on magnetic resonance imaging (MRI) scans or occasionally computed tomography (CT) scans.
 This imaging is required to determine the exact size, shape and position of the target in the brain.

 Your scanning session may last for up to 45 minutes, and may involve an injection of contrast dye to enable the best possible scan quality.

-Once your scan is complete, you will be taken back to your room where you can have light refreshments and a rest.
+Once your scan is complete, you will be taken back our newly refurbished day case rooms where you can have light refreshments and a rest.
 During this time, the Physicist along with a Radiologist uses a specially designed computer system to calculate a precise and accurate treatment plan based upon your scans.

 This treatment plan is unique to you as every patient’s plan is individually designed to address the specific medical condition.
 Once complete, your Consultant reviews and accepts this plan and prescribes your treatment.